Sitecore/Habitat/docs/01-Getting-Started.md

 * **Do check** the [Resources](./02-Resources.md) page for the tools needed
 * **Always** run your Visual Studio or PowerShell Command Line with elevated privileges or *As Administrator*

-The Sitecore install script will check some prerequisites.
+The Sitecore install script will check some prerequisites, including running the SIF `Prerequisites.json` configuration.

 ### Solr